l4nos/laravel-cashier-stripe-connect/README.md

     </a>
 </p>

 > Originally this package only supported adding ConnectBillable to the User Model.
 This has now been changed so you can add it to any model and even transfer funds between different models.
+This packagr also now supports UUID primary key's on billable models.

 > 💲 Adds Stripe Connect functionality to Laravel's main billing package, Cashier.
 Simply works as a drop-in on top of Cashier, with no extra configuration.

-## Installation
+## Installation for Single Tenancy Applications

 1. Enable Stripe Connect in your [dashboard settings](https://dashboard.stripe.com/settings).
 2. Install Cashier: ``composer require laravel/cashier``.
 3. Install package: ``composer require expdev07/laravel-cashier-stripe-connect``.
+4. Publish migrations ``php artisan vendor:publish --tag=cashier-connect-migrations``.
-4. Run migrations: ``php artisan migrate``.
+5. Run migrations: ``php artisan migrate``.
-5. Configure Stripe keys for Cashier: [Cashier Docs](https://laravel.com/docs/9.x/billing#api-keys).
+6. Configure Stripe keys for Cashier: [Cashier Docs](https://laravel.com/docs/9.x/billing#api-keys).

 **Note:** the package will not work as intended if you do not install [Laravel's official Cashier package](https://laravel.com/docs/8.x/billing) first.

+## Installation For Multi Tenancy Applications (Using Tenancy For Laravel (V3))

+1. Enable Stripe Connect in your [dashboard settings](https://dashboard.stripe.com/settings).
+2. Install Cashier: ``composer require laravel/cashier``.
+3. Install package: ``composer require expdev07/laravel-cashier-stripe-connect``.
+4. Publish tenant migrations ``php artisan vendor:publish --tag=cashier-connect-tenancy-migrations``.
+5. Run tenant migrations : ``php artisan tenants:migrate``
+6. Configure Stripe keys for Cashier: [Cashier Docs](https://laravel.com/docs/9.x/billing#api-keys).

 ## Use